 #2 Invest in Employee Culture

 Motivate your company to invest in a strong company culture, as culture and values are cited at the top 23% of influence when finding a new job.
 Therefore, a company should invest in a solid culture so employees feel connected, engaged, and productive.
-This is an intengral part of a great talent sourcing strategy since employees want to work in places where they feel appreciates.
+This is an integral part of a great talent sourcing strategy since employees want to work in places where they feel appreciated.